 - White Crappie

-Lake Placid TX Statistics & Helpful Links
+Lake Placid Statistics & Helpful Links

 Lake Type: Artificial Reservoir, Dammed